stampit-org/stampit/ADVANCED_EXAMPLES.md

 ```
 The `ctx.stamp.fixed` property contains stamp's internal data.
 The `fixed.methods` object is used as all object instances' `.prototype`.
-Compose it with our `PrependLogger` from above:
+Compose this new stamp with our `PrependLogger` from above:
 ```js
 var CloneablePrependLogger = PrependLogger.compose(Cloneable);
 ```